Aunt May: Spider-Man: Life Story

 In this continuity, the characters age naturally after Peter Parker became Spider-Man in 1962.
 Sometime before 1977, May married Otto Octavius, but she later divorced him due to his anger management problems.
 In the 1980s, Mary Jane struggles to take care of May as she shows early signs of dementia around the time Mary Jane and Peter's twins are born.
 It puts a further rift in Peter and Mary Jane's marriage as Peter refuses to put her in a senior's home while Mary Jane is sick of being the sole caretaker of May and their children.
 Mary Jane later leaves Peter and takes the twins with her as Peter looks after May.
 May later dies sometime before 1995.
-When Otto attempts to destroy Peter's mind in 2019, Peter uses a memory of May to convince Otto to stop fighting Spider-Man and accept his life's limitations.
-The conjured memory version of May has one final talk with Peter before he saves the world from Doctor Doom's reign at the cost of his life.

 Spider-Verse

-During the "Spider-Verse" storyline, there are different versions of Aunt May that are featured:
+During the "Spider-Verse" storyline, several alternate versions of Aunt May that are featured: